mwat56/Nele/README.md

 That's how I ended up with this little blog-system (for lack of a better word).
 It's a system that lets you write and add articles from both the command line and a web-interface.
-It provides options to add, modify and delete entries in a user/password list used for authentication when accessing certain URLs in this system.
+It provides options to add, modify and delete entries using a user/password list for authentication when accessing certain URLs in this system.
-Articles/postings can be added, edited (e.g. for correcting typos etc.), or removed altogether.
+Articles can be added, edited (e.g. for correcting typos etc.), or removed altogether.
-If the styles coming with the package you can, of course, change them in your own installation.
+If you don't like the styles coming with the package you can, of course, change them acoording to your preferences in your own installation.

-The articles/postings you write are then available on the net as _web-pages_.
+The articles you write are then available on the net as _web-pages_.

 It is not, however, a discussion platform.
 It's supposed to be used as a publication platform, not some kind of _social media_.
 So I intentionally didn't bother with comments or discussion threading.

+## Features

+* Markdown support
+* Multiple user accounts supported
+* No database (like SQLite, MariaDB, etc.) required
+* No JavaScript dependency
+* No cookies needed
+* Privacy aware
+* Simplicity of use

 ## Installation